wylee/runcommands/README.rst

 A simple command runner that uses ``argparse`` from the Python standard library under the hood.
 Python 3 only (3.3 and up).

+There are two basic use cases:

+1. Standalone console scripts
+2. Collections of commands (similar to make, Fabric, etc)

 Basic Usage
 ===========